 I. THE MEXICAN GOVERNMENT WILL CERTAINLY NOT PROCEED FURTHER TO PRIVATIZE THE STATE-CONTROLLED OIL PRODUCTION COMPANIES.

 Mexico recently elected a new government to the national parliament that is less liberal in terms of its economic outlook.
-The signs are not good for an early privatization of PEMEX, precisely because of the leftist attitude of the new government.
+The signs are not good for an early privatization of PEMEX, precisely because of a more left-leaning policy approach by the new government.
 While the previous government would have allowed some degree of privatization, the new government does not see privatization as a key objective.
 Also one has to take into account that Mexico will still have enormous oil reserves in the coming years, even if production rates continue to fall.
 This inevitably leads us to conclude that it will be less attractive for American investors to invest in the Mexican oil fields, because they need more and more capital, to be invested in the oil fields that still have an adequate return-on-investment for them.
 Capital must also be invested to maintain the production rate or flow rate of the oil field.